ChristianBell1995/mytoken/README.md

     pyenv local mytoken
     pip install web3
 ```
+Before running the scripts you have to find the values on your local blockchain for `CONTRACT_OWNER_PRIVATE_KEY` and `TOKEN_CONTRACT_ADDRESS`.
+These can be found either by looking in ganache under the 'transactions' tab there should be a row that says 'contract created' - the `TOKEN_CONTRACT_ADDRESS` will be the 'created contract address'.
+Then to find the owner's private key you need to go back into the accounts tab and find the account that does not have 100.00 ETH - the private key of this will be the `CONTRACT_OWNER_PRIVATE_KEY`.
+You can also do this programmatically:
+1. Run `truffle console`
+2. Run `Token.deployed().then(instance => { app = instance})` to get an instance of your deployed contract.
+3. Run `app.owner()` to get the address of the owner of the contract, you can then look in Ganache to find the private key for this address to get the `CONTRACT_OWNER_PRIVATE_KEY`.
+4. Run `app.address` for the `TOKEN_CONTRACT_ADDRESS`.

 There are four different ways to call the script.
 For registering a new user:
 ```